a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/PlayerSubSections/player-states.md

 }
 ```

-It really just checks for key presses and if so sets the player to a new state.
+It really just checks for key presses and if so sets the player to a new flagManager.
 Not much else to do when you're standing still.

 While standing, the player uses either the `STAND_RIGHT` or `STAND_LEFT` animation.